“A key component of the ideal industrial ecosystem is to

 increase resource efficiency through circulating material.”

 In waste management infrastructure and collection is everything.
-This means a regular collection system for citizens who either deposit waste into their own bin or into a community bin provided by the local government.
+This means a regular collection system for citizens who either deposit waste into their own bin or a local government’s community bin.
 In Asia, up to 90% of all recyclable resources are collected by Resource Recovery Agents (formally known as informal waste collectors).

-Most Resource Recovery Agents do not provide a dedicated service thus making it very hard for citizens to separate and place their recyclable materials out for collection.
-In order to earn an income Resource Recovery Agents will often pick recyclable resources from waste bins.
+Most Resource Recovery Agents do not provide a dedicated service, thus making it very hard for citizens to separate and place their recyclable materials out for collection.
+To earn an income, Resource Recovery Agents will often pick recyclable resources from waste bins.
 Those Resource Recovery Agents with small trucks will drive around an area with a loudspeaker letting people know they are in the neighbourhood.
-Not only do these practices produce very little recyclable materials of real value and volume, but it is also highly inefficient and inconvenient.
+Not only do these practices produce minimal recyclable materials of real value and volume, but it is also highly inefficient and inconvenient.

-Furthermore, many government agencies discount the value Resource Recovery Agents bring to their undermanned and under-resourced waste collection system.
+Furthermore, many government agencies discount the value Resource Recovery Agents bring to their understaffed and under-resourced waste collection system.

 What We Will Achieve

 An efficient and convenient Waste-as-a-Resource system can create many new jobs.
 An opportunity for new businesses to reprocess resources recovered from waste streams alongside novel ideas and innovation.
 Plus a cleaner environment will benefit everyone.

 Visit our online Waste-as-a-Resource skills training course.
 Self-learning is free, and we offer hosted skills training and workshops, both online and offline for a fee.

 The aim of a Waste-as-a-Resource system is to develop a model can includes Resource Recovery Agents into a structured collection system for urban and rural areas; create jobs, provide secondary raw materials for manufacturing industries, to coexist side-by-side with private and public waste collectors and one that is complementary of long-term environmental government policies.